veerendrababum/veerendrababum.github.io/_pages/Analysis.md

     return recission_bottom_quarter['Qaurters']
 get_recession_bottom()
 ```
+<p style="text-align: justify;font-family: none;">The results show that the recession bottom was reached in 2009Q2</p>
 ## The t-test

 <p style="text-align: justify;font-family: none;">First, we calculate the decline (or growth) in housing prices between the recession start and recession bottom.
 Then we run a t-test to determine whether such price declines in university towns are statistically significantly different from the declines in non-university towns.
 The t-test returns whether the null hypothesis (that the two groups are the same) is rejected as well as the p-value of the confidence.</p>